solo-io/solo-docs/gloo/docs/installation/docker-compose/_index.md

 ---
+title: Running Standalone
+weight: 5
-title: Install Gloo using Docker-Compose
+description: How to run Gloo standalone using Docker-Compose
-weight: 3
 ---

 1. Clone the solo-docs repository, and cd to this example: `git clone https://github.com/solo-io/solo-docs && cd solo-docs/gloo/docs/installation/docker-compose`